davidtstill/Sentiment_Analysis_DJIA/README.md

 Can we accurately predict the direction of the Dow Jones Industrial Average (DJIA) by analyzing the news sentiment?

 # Hypothesis
-News sentiment drives the short-term performance of the stock market.
-By analyzing the top news headlines around the world, we should be able to acccurately predict whether the DJIA goes up or down.
+News headlines drive the near-term performance of the stock market.
+By analyzing major news headlines around the world on any given day, we should be able to predict the direction of the stock market on that day.

 # How We Performed the Analysis
+Data was provided by Kaggle.
+The dataset contained the top 25 news headlines and the performance of the DJIA between January 2000 to July 2016.
+The top 25 news headlines were sourced from the Reddit WorldNews Channel and voted on by Reddit users.
+Regarding the the performance of the DJIA to represent the stock market.
+If the market was up, it had a label of ‘1’ and if it was down it had a label of ‘0’.

 URL for Google CoLab: https://colab.research.google.com/drive/1Z8Sg5yBEaz8Z3iidxGxoqjKTyG0HBPmv?usp=sharing URL for Presentation: https://docs.google.com/presentation/d/1OZdSwFY6oAaGBmVpiXtSWOTG1iQGQKcTEvzLdvL_t8I/edit?usp=sharing